tralalablblbl/HeroTest/README.md

 Create a DB somehwere on your machine in local sql server with the name "Sample" and add run these scripts to get the tables and initial data you'll need on that db.

+You may modify the connection string in app settings to connect to your local dd, just make sure you are able to create and access these two tables below if you chnage the db name and modify the conn string.

 ```
 CREATE TABLE [dbo].[Heroes](